Goodbye Blind Supper

-Loosing sight made them less self-conscious but also more vulnerable to the exterior world.
-What their ears couldn't hear was not existing anymore.
-They needed help for any little details as to pick up ustensiles or walk to the bathroom, fill their glass of water,....
-Big sounds made them easily scared.
-When, at the end of the meal, we took them douwnstairs one by one, those left started missing them and singing funeral song as if they had died for them.
-It was a delicate experience that needed a fare amount of preparation and a solid organisation teamwork during the service.
+Loosing sight made the guests less self-conscious but also more vulnerable to the exterior world.
+What their ears couldn't hear did not exist anymore.
+They needed help for any little details such as picking up utensils, walking to the bathroom or filling their glass of water,....
+Loud sounds made them easily scared.
+When, at the end of the meal, we took them downstairs one by one, those still seated started missing them and singing funeral songs as if they had died.
+It was a delicate experience that needed a fair amount of preparation and a solid organisation during the service.

 Unfortunately, no photos were taken during the event for technical reasons.